dasoldasol/dasoldasol.github.io/_posts/Elasticache.md

     - Both DynamoDB and ElastiCache provide high performance storage of key-value pairs.
     - CloudWatch and ELB are not storage services
     - Storage Gateway is a hybrid storage service that enables on-premises applpications to use cloud storage

+- **You are designing a banking portal which uses Amazon ElastiCache for Redis as its distributed session management component.
+Since the other Cloud Engineers in your department have access to your ElastiCache cluster, you have to secure the session data in the portal by requiring them to enter a password before they are granted permission to execute Redis commands.
+As the Solutions Architect, which of the following should you do to meet the above requirement?**
+  - **A) Authenticate the users using Redis AUTH by creating a new Redis Cluster with both the `--transit-encryption-enabled` and `--auth-token` parameters enabled.**
+  - To require that users enter a password on a password-protected Redis server, include the parameter `--auth-token` with the correct password
+  - Enabling the `AtRestEncryptionEnabled` parameter : the Redis At-Rest Encryption ONLY secures the data inside.

+- **A startup based in Australia is deploying a new two-tier web application in AWS.
+The Australian company wants to store their most frequently used data in an in-memory data store to improve the retrieval and response time of their web application.
+Which of the following is the most suitable service to be used for this requirements?
+  - A) Amazon ElastiCache**
+  - ElastiCache makes it easy to deploy, operate, and scale an **in-memory** data store or cache.
+The service improves the performance of web applications by allowing you to **retrieve** information from fast, managed, in-memory data stores, instead of slow disk-based DBs.